Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Quantum Address Splitting via Schr odinger's Oracle

 Overall, the probability of successfully measuring the marked entry $\ket{x}$ is enhanced by the Grover-amplified branch weighted by $\alpha$, while the no-inverting branch contributes with a uniform background distribution.
 Since $\alpha$ is proportional to $f(n_e)$, i.e., to the number of superposed addressed announced by each e-hop, $f(n_e)$ becomes pivotal in steering the algorithm’s success probability toward one.

 Furthermore, while we assumed a single hitting entry $\ket{x}$ for simplicity, the expected number of such entries is much larger, on the order of $\log n_e$.
-This follows from our parametrization of the routing tables in terms of e-neighborhood size $k$ and number of anchors (or tracking nodes in the second routing scheme), which is $\sqrt{n_e}$.
+This follows from our parametrization of the routing tables in terms of e-neighborhood size $k$ and number of anchors or tracking nodes in the Full-Anchor scheme), which is $\sqrt{n_e}$.
 Under this design, each quantum address appears redundantly in approximately $\log n_e$ distinct entries of a routing table.
 As a result, the probability of successfully detecting a hitting entry is further boosted by this built-in redundancy.

-Although a comprehensive analytical characterization remains open for future work, preliminary simulations suggest that a poly-logarithmic scaling of $f(n_e)$, when combined with the inherent redundancy of approximately $\log n_e$ hitting entries, is sufficient to ensure w.h.p the discovery of a matching entry, even in very large-scale quantum networks with a number of nodes in the order of millions or more.
+Although a comprehensive analytical and simulation-based characterization is left for future work, preliminary investigations show that the number of iterations required for address splitting grows only sub-linearly with the network size $n_e$, while the corresponding splitting delay depends on the choice of $f(n_e)$.
+In particular, increasing $f(n_e)$ raises the parameter $\alpha$, which simultaneously reduces the required number of iterations and drives the peak success probability closer to unity.
+Thus, adopting a poly-logarithmic scaling for $f(n_e)$, together with the inherent redundancy provided by approximately $\log{n_e}$ hitting entries, appears sufficient to ensure with high probability the discovery of a matching entry, even in quantum networks comprising millions of nodes.